gootara-org/ios-image-util/README.md

 OVERVIEW:
 ---------
 This tiny java application generate all size of icon & launch image png files those are required for various version of iOS.
+(And also supports Apple Watch and CarPlay.)

 The icon files will be generated from only two png files(one for iOS 7 or higher, another for iOS 6 or lower), or the icon files for all version of iOS can be generated from just one icon file if you do not care the corner of the icon which will be slightly shifted.
 Maybe only one icon png file will be enough in most cases.

+Optionally, Apple Watch and CarPlay icon can also specify separately.
+These are not required.
+You should set these images only when you want to output.
+(The icon for Apple Watch will be automatically generated to 24 bits RGB PNG, without alpha channel.)

 And a square png file(1536 x 1536 pixels) is fine for the launch images.
 The image will be put in the center of each size of launch images with the color of upper-left point as a background-color.